 In contrast, a dial gauge is all mechanical, full of moving parts and small gears.
 They are especially prone to overpressure and vibration.
 It doesn’t take much to send them to the re-calibration lab, or to break them altogether.

 Vibration is a common problem in process plants, and pumps are a major source of that vibration.
 Monitoring pumps is critical (more on that later), but whatever gauges will be installed on or near pumps need to be able to handle the vibration.
 Our digital pressure gauges work perfectly in vibrating environments.
 Unlike a dial gauge, they’re legible under vibration as well.

-In extreme environments, the display can be tethered to the transducer with a cable to prevent additional wear and tear on the electronics, further increasing the gauge’s lifespan.
-Tethering the gauge also increases it’s operating temperature, and is generally a good way to remove the electronics from process stresses.
+In extreme environments, the digital gauge display can be tethered to the transducer with a cable to prevent additional wear and tear on the electronics, further increasing the gauge’s lifespan.
+Tethering the digital pressure gauge also increases its operating temperature, and is generally a good way to remove the electronics from process stresses.